 - There are some specific festivals that happen only during the winter time that you don t have a chance to experience in the summer;

-- There are less crowds in the popular attractions, many times the prices are also lower.
+- There are fewer crowds in the popular attractions, and many times the prices are also lower.

 So if you are planning a vacation in winter, European winter sun destinations are definitely worth to be considered.